2017 Las Vegas shooting: Attack

 Schematic of the shooting scene.
 Paddock indiscriminately fired rifle rounds from the 32nd floor of the Mandalay Bay hotel toward the concertgoers at Las Vegas Village.

 The mass shooting occurred between 10:05 p.m. and 10:15 p.m. on October 1, 2017, which was the third and final night of the festival.
 When the shooting began, country music singer Jason Aldean was giving the closing performance.

 Shortly before 10:00 p.m., hotel security guard Jesus Campos was sent to the 32nd floor to investigate an open-door alert.
-He attempted to open a door that provided immediate access to the floor, but found that it would not open.
-After Campos entered the floor, he discovered an L-shaped bracket screwed into the door and door frame, which prevented the door from opening.
-After reporting the discovery to his dispatch center, he heard what he thought was the sound of rapid drilling coming from Room 32–135 and went to investigate the matter.
+When he attempted to open a door to the floor, he found that it would not open.
+After Campos entered the floor, he discovered an L-shaped bracket screwed into the door and its frame, preventing the door from opening.
+After reporting the discovery to his dispatch center, he heard what he thought was drilling in Room 32-135 and went to investigate.

-At approximately 10:05 p.m., he was hit in the right thigh by one of about 35 bullets that Paddock fired through the door of his suite.
-After Campos was hit, he took cover in the alcove between Rooms 32–122 and 32–124 and immediately informed the hotel by radio and cellphone that he had been shot, though he believed he had been shot with a BB or pellet gun.
-At the same time, maintenance worker Stephen Schuck was on the same floor to fix the door that Campos had reported as being barricaded.
-The already-wounded Campos encountered Schuck and told him to take cover.
+About 10:05 p.m., Campos was hit in the right thigh by one of about 35 bullets that Paddock fired through the door of his suite.
+Campos took cover in the alcove between Rooms 32-122 and 32-124 and immediately informed the hotel by radio and cellphone that he had been shot, though he believed he had been shot with a BB or pellet gun.
+The wounded Campos then encountered Stephen Schuck, a maintenance worker who had arrived to fix the door that Campos had reported as barricaded.
+Campos told Schuck to take cover.
 Schuck contacted hotel dispatchers over his radio, informed them of the ongoing shooting, and told them to call the police.
 Neither the Las Vegas Metropolitan Police Department nor MGM Resorts International, the Mandalay Bay's owner, have confirmed when information about the initial shooting was relayed to the police.

-After Paddock used a hammer to break two of the windows in both of his suites, he began shooting through them at 10:05 p.m.
-He ultimately fired over 1,000 rifle rounds approximately 490 yd into the festival audience.
+Paddock used a hammer to break two of the windows in both of his suites.
+At 10:05 p.m., he began shooting through them.
+He ultimately fired more than 1,000 rifle rounds about 490 yd into the festival audience.
 (Note: For an infographic of what occurred at the venue during the shooting, see the fourth image of: "Las Vegas Shooting: Chaos at a Concert and a Frantic Search at Mandalay Bay" (2017).)
-He initially started out with a few single gunshots before firing in bursts that usually ranged from 80 rounds to 100 rounds.
+He started out with a few single gunshots before firing in bursts that usually ranged from 80 rounds to 100 rounds.
 Many people in the crowd initially mistook the gunfire for fireworks.
 During the shooting, a security fence hindered concertgoers from fleeing the 15 acre concrete lot.
-The gunfire continued, with some momentary pauses, over the span of ten minutes and ended by 10:15 p.m.
+The gunfire continued, with some momentary pauses, for ten minutes, ending by 10:15 p.m.
 During these pauses (during reload and while the assailant was confronting Campos), most concertgoers down below were able to flee the venue.